 Colombia's ex-fighters taught skills for peace

-When Sebastian Cadavid was recruited to join the FARC guerilla group in Colombia he had little idea of how it would shape his future.
+When Sebastian Cadavid was recruited to join the Farc guerilla group in Colombia he had little idea of how it would shape his future.
 Lured with promises of cars and money the 12-year-old didn't hesitate to sign up.

 Sebastian spent four years fighting with the guerillas, receiving intensive ammunition training - but no schooling.
 When he was captured by the army at 16, Sebastian was faced with a world he was unskilled and unprepared to join.